bensonhsieh2006/NTUEE-Computer-Science-Final-Project/README.md

 4. Team: \
+  There are 3 characters in total to choose from.
-  **Mouse left click** on the "SELECT" button below the characters to choose it as the character for the gameplay. \
+  **Mouse left click** on the "SELECT" button below the characters to choose it as the character for Gameplay. \
+  "The second character(the center one) needs to be drawn at least **twice** from Gacha in order to be selected." \
-  Note that the second and third character(the center and right one respectively) needs to be drawn from Gacha in order to select them.
+  "The third character(the right one) needs to be drawn at least once from Gacha in order to be selected."

 5. Gacha: